 What Off-Season Turf Field Maintenance is Needed?

 An athlete’s work doesn’t end when games end, the activities during the off-season are just as important as during the regular season.
 The same goes for any synthetic turf field.
-Whether you have a multi-purpose or single sport focused surface like a baseball/softball field, your synthetic turf field will require a few pieces of maintenance and upkeep during the down time to ensure the surface is prepared for action when the season commences.
+Whether you have a multi-purpose or single sport focused surface like a baseball or a softball field, your synthetic turf field will require a few pieces of maintenance and upkeep during the down time to ensure the surface is prepared for action when the season commences.

 - Removing debris and leaves off of your field is important during the season to keep it clean and performing the way it should for your athletes.
 It is just as vital that your turf field be uncluttered when not in use.
 Build-up of leaves and trash, if left unattended, can impact your field’s drainage or make-up and create further issues once activities resume.